This product is inhaled into the lungs using the Respimat®.

 - Each box contains 1 Respimat® inhaler and 1 cartridge, providing 60 puffs (30 medicinal doses).
 Physician samples provide 28 puffs (14 medicinal doses).

 - The color of the cap of the Respimat® inhaler is color coded to match the cartridge.

 - Never spray the medication toward the eyes

 - Before the inhaler is used for the first time, the cartridge must be inserted into the inhaler and then primed.

 - Prepare For First Time Use:

 - Step 1.
-With the orange cap closed, press the safety catch while pulling off the clear base.
+With the blue cap closed, press the safety catch while pulling off the clear base.
 Be careful not to touch the piercing element located inside thebottom of the clear base.

 - Step 2.
 Write the discard by date on the label of the inhaler.
 The discard by date is 3 months from the date the cartridge is inserted into the inhaler.

 - Step 3.
 Take the cartridge out of the box.
 Push the narrow end of the cartridge into the inhaler.
 The base of the cartridge will not sit flush with the inhaler.
 About 1/8 of an inch will remain visible when the cartridge is correctly inserted.
 The cartridge can be pushed against a firm surface to ensure that it is correctly inserted.
 Do not remove the cartridge once it has been inserted into the inhaler.

 - Step 4.
 Put the clear base back into place.
 Do not remove the clear base again.
 The inhaler should not be taken apart after you have inserted the cartridge and put the clear base back.